 Luke shook his head.

 'Thanks, Wedge.
-I will warn Liane and tell her that she will meet you in the Jedi cavern.
+I will warn Liane and tell her that she will meet you in the Jedi Archive cavern.
 She will bring you to Mon Mothma's secret residence.'
 Luke said.

 'Don't think it will be uncomfortable,' Leia grinned, 'Mon Mothma's secret residence meets very high standards of comfort.'